tkn-tub/bioelectrodynamics/README.md

 ## Description
 This project evaluates the bioelectric dynamic properties of a yeast cell model.
-The yeast cell model iMM904, given in the,  is included within the Matlab file `iMM904.mat`.
+The yeast cell model iMM904, accesible in [BiGG Models repository](http://bigg.ucsd.edu/models/iMM904),  is included within the Matlab file `iMM904.mat`.
 The model of the genes, metabolites and metabolic reactions within the cells.

 The model is described with the following variables: